zagaran/eb-create-environment/README.md

                         Print default config and exit

 ```
-* `eb-create-environment` reads configuration by default from `eb_create_environment.default_config.yml`.
-    Override default configs by create=ing a custom config yaml file and specify its path using the `--config` option.
+* Override default configs by createing a custom config yaml file and specify its path using the `--config` option (see [Customizing the config file](#customizing-the-config-file))
 * Print defaults with the `--print-default-config` option
 * Elastic beanstalk configuration (application name, authentication profile name, default region) are read from the
   `.elasticbeanstalk/config.yml` file if it exists.
 Otherwise, the user will be prompted for these values and the